vpineda7/Macaw-Templates/README.md

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/macaw-logo.png)

 Macaw provides the same flexibility as your favorite image editor but also writes semantic HTML and remarkably succinct CSS.
 It's time to expect more from a web design tool.
 [Check it out] (http://macaw.co).
-I often use Macaw to knock up proof of concept sites for clients before I hand code them.
+I often use Macaw to knock up POC's for clients before I hand code them and wanted to give back to the community.
+This repo will be a place in which I share all websites I build with Macaw.

-**3 templates are currently offered, with plenty more to come!**
+**Templates**

-**InputSpike**
+**(1) InputSpike**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/InputSpike.png)

-**Photographers Portfolio**
+**(2) Photographers Portfolio**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Photographer.png)

-**Gamers Portfolio**
+**(3) Gamers Portfolio**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Gamer.png)